ksinha49/scout/docs/data-management.md

 ## Cleanup Behaviour

 - Updating a file removes existing vectors for that file before new content is inserted.
 - A periodic task deletes files older than 24 hours that are not attached to any knowledge base and removes their associated vectors from the user collection.
+Knowledge base collections are not affected by this cleanup.

-These features help keep user collections accurate and free of stale data.
+These features help keep user collections accurate and free of stale data while maintaining persistent knowledge bases.